romkal/bartesian_barcode/BARCODES.md

 What is the same is:
 * Bar/space widths conform to Code128 standard having thickness between 1 - 4 units
-* Each symbol consists of 6 symbols (3 bars and 3 spaces)
+* Each symbol consists of 6 elements (3 bars and 3 spaces)
 * Each symbol has total thickness of 11
 * Symbols are decoded according to Code128 C standard and encode numbers between 0 and 99
 * The last symbol is a checksum calculated according to Code128